Home 9 Cougar

-The cougar is a big cat found in many different habitats throughout North America, Central America and South America.
-The cougar has more names than any other animal, such as the mountain lion, silver lion, Mexican lion, mountain screamer, red tiger, panther, puma, deer tiger, mountain cat and catamount.
-Cougars are the fourth largest cat of all the wild cats.
+The cougar is found in many different habitats throughout North America, Central America, and South America.
+It has more names than any other animal, including the mountain lion, silver lion, Mexican lion, mountain screamer, red tiger, panther, puma, deer tiger, mountain cat, and catamount.

 Scientific Name: Puma concolor